Limited-Memory BFGS with Displacement Aggregation: Numerical Demonstrations

-To demonstrate the use of \AggBFGS{} in a minimization algorithm, we performed experiments with problems from the CUTEst collection \cite{GoulOrbaToin15}.
-We compare the results of two algorithms using quasi-Newton inverse Hessian approximations for computing the search directions, where for each algorithm the same weak Wolfe line search was used for computing stepsizes.
-The first algorithm employed L-BFGS(5) approximations.
-The second algorithm also employed L-BFGS(5) approximations, but with \AggBFGS{} used to aggregate information when deemed appropriate in the manner described in the next paragraph.
-We chose all problems from the collection for which the default number of variables lies in the interval $[10,3000]$.
-For many problems, $n \gg 5$, meaning that the costs of performing aggregation was negligible compared to the costs of computing search directions, which were the same for both algorithms using the standard two-loop recursion for L-BFGS.
-Both algorithms were run until an iteration, call it $k \in \N{}$, was reached with $\|g_k\|_\infty \leq 10^{-6} \max\{1,\|g_0\|_\infty\}$, or until an iteration limit of $10^5$ was surpassed.
+We performed experiments with problems from the CUTEst collection \cite{GoulOrbaToin15}.
+We chose all problems from the collection for which the number of variables could be chosen in the interval $[10,3000]$.
+For most problems, $n \gg m$, meaning that the costs of performing aggregation was negligible compared to the costs of computing search directions, which were the same for all algorithms using the standard two-loop recursion for L-BFGS.
+(See Tables~\ref{tab.results1} and \ref{tab.results2} for $n$ for all test problems used.)
+All algorithms were run until an iteration, call it $k \in \N{}$, was reached with $\|g_k\|_\infty \leq 10^{-6} \max\{1,\|g_0\|_\infty\}$, or until an iteration limit of $10^5$ was surpassed.

 For the second algorithm, \AggBFGS{} was employed in the following manner.
-Suppose in iteration $k \in \N{}$ that the algorithm had in storage the displacement pairs $\{(s_{k_j},\ytilde_{k_j})\}_{j=1}^{\mbar}$ for some indices $\{k_1,\dots,k_{\mbar}\} \subseteq \{1,\dots,k-1\}$ with $\mbar \leq m := 5$ and the new pair $(s_k,y_k)$ has been computed.
-Using techniques described in~\S\ref{eq.implementation}, starting with $j=\mbar$ and iterating down to $j=1$, we determined if $s_{k_j}$ lied approximately in $\linspan\{s_{k_{j+1}},\dots,s_{k_{\mbar}},s_k\}$ (see next paragraph).
+Suppose in iteration $k \in \N{}$ that the algorithm had in storage the displacement pairs $\{(s_{k_j},\ytilde_{k_j})\}_{j=1}^{\mbar}$ for some indices $\{k_1,\dots,k_{\mbar}\} \subseteq \{1,\dots,k-1\}$ with $\mbar \leq m$ and the new pair $(s_k,y_k)$ has been computed.
+Using techniques described in~\S\ref{eq.implementation}, starting with $j=\mbar$ and iterating down to $j=1$, we determined if $s_{k_j}$ lay approximately in $\linspan\{s_{k_{j+1}},\dots,s_{k_{\mbar}},s_k\}$ (see next paragraph).
 If so, then we applied \AggBFGS{} to aggregate the information in the pair with index $k_j$; otherwise, if no such iterate displacement was determined, then either the pair $(s_k,y_k)$ was simply added to the set of pairs in storage (if $\mbar < m$) or the pair with index $k_1$ was dropped (if $\mbar = m$, as in standard L-BFGS).
 In this manner, the number of pairs stored and employed remained less than or equal to $m$, as usual for L-BFGS.